tasadar2/RpgMakerEncoder/readme.md

 * Open RpgMakerEncoder from the doanloded directory.

-* If this is the first time opening the application, verify that the Game and Source directories match the intended layout.
+* Verify that the Game and Source directories match the intended layout.

-   It is recomended to check in the `settings.json` file so the setup is consistient across contributers.
+   It is recomended to check-in the `settings.json` file so the setup is consistient across contributers.
    The `settings.json` file will be saved upon application exit.

 * Click `Decode` to write RPG Maker files as json files.